jackdoe/rochefort/README.txt

 [len]some text[len]some other data in same identifier

+you can also pass "storagePrefix" parameter and this will create different directories per storagePrefix, for example ?storagePrefix=events_from_20171111 ?storagePrefix=events_from_20171112 and then you simply delete the directories you dont need

 * not very safe, it just closes the file descriptors on sigterm/sigint use at your own risk